FOCUS-As recession looms, British business sends out lending SOS

 Banks are increasingly nervous about extending credit to small companies, according to data compiled by Reuters and interviews with lenders and business heads, as rising costs of debt, labour and raw materials put the business case of lending to such companies under unprecedented strain.

-Lenders expect the supply of credit to the smallest firms, with annual turnover of under 1 million pounds, to fall by 10.9% in the last three months of this year, a Bank of England (BoE) survey published last month showed.
+Lenders were their most negative since late 2019 about the outlook for the supply of credit to the smallest firms, with annual turnover of under 1 million pounds, a Bank of England (BoE) survey published last month showed.

 Any crunch for Britain's small businesses, which often lack the scale to pass on cost rises to customers as easily as bigger rivals, could deliver a new economic body blow.